nagten/JndiLookupRemoval/README.md

 - Microsoft .NET Framework 4.5 or higher.

+# Usage

+Update variable $ExcludedFiles to include newer released versions that are not vulnerable Run script .\JndiLookupRemoval.ps1

 # Disclaimer

 The code within this repository comes with no guarantee, the use of this code is your responsibility.